orizens/orizens.com/src/pages/blog/2015-11-27-5-steps-to-prepare-your-angular-1-code-to-angular-2.md

                     </div>

                     <div class="element element_1 excerpt"  >
                       I like to write clear and maintainable code.
-To be honest &#8211; sometimes I just don&#8217;t.
+To be honest - sometimes I just don't.
 However, I always look
                     </div>

                     <a target="" class="element element_2 read_more"  href="http://orizens.com/wp/topics/decluttering-angular-components-the-proxy-pattern/">Read more.</a>